talist225/Ecommerce/README.md

 #### Edit/delete users as admin
 Admin panel provides the ability to view a list of all registered users, including their personal information(name and email only), order history, and account status, with the option to edit or delete user accounts as needed for efficient management of the website.

+#### View all orders as admin
+Admin panel allows admin to not only view all orders placed on the site, but also provides the ability to accept and process orders, enabling the efficient fulfillment of customer purchases and ensuring a positive experience for all users.

 #### Register
 The registration process involves the user entering their personal details, which are then validated by joi-browser system to ensure that the information provided is accurate and meets the website's requirements for creating an account.
 A new user cannot be created if email is already in use.

 #### Login
 When logging into website, users are required to provide their login credentials, which are then validated by joi-browser to ensure that the information entered is accurate and matches the user's account details.

+#### Store page
+The store page allows users to browse and view all available products, making it easy for them to find what they are looking for and make a purchase.

+#### Search bar
+Search bar allows users to search for specific products by typing in relevant keywords, and displays a list of products that match the query along with the corresponding URL.

 #### Place an order
 Once a user has provided their address information and selected their preferred payment method, such as PayPal or Visa, they can easily place an order and complete the transaction, allowing them to receive their desired products in a timely and efficient manner.